nteract/scrapbook/README.md

         pass  # TODO: Implement
 ```

-which can read transform scraps into a string representing their contents or location and load those strings back into the original data objects.
+This can read transform scraps into a string representing their contents or
+location and load those strings back into the original data objects.

-### unicode
+### `unicode`

 A basic string storage format that saves data as python strings.